-The Company measures the Wells Fargo Credit Agreement and the Unsecured Senior Notes at original carrying value including accrued interest, net of unamortized deferred financing costs and fees.
+The Company measures the Unsecured Senior Notes at original carrying value including accrued interest, net of unamortized deferred financing costs and fees.
 The fair value of the revolving credit facility approximates carrying value, as it consists of short-term variable rate loans.